UnalRamazan/whichOneIsTheBestInShortAlgorithm/README.md

-# whichOneIsTheBestInShortAlgorithm
+# whichOneIsTheBestInSortAlgorithm
-Which One Is The Best In Short Algorithm
+Which One Is The Best In Sort Algorithm